 If your dog is experiencing issues such as pain in the joints and bones, an orthopedic bed is a must.
 Osteoarthritis, for example:

 “is a common problem in dogs, particularly in seniors and large breeds.
 Although there is no cure for this progressive condition, identifying the problem early and initiating appropriate management can help keep your dog active and improve quality of life”, says Elizabeth Racine for AKC.

 An important part of managing such conditions is a proper bed.
 So choosing an orthopedic dog bed with a quality memory foam mattress is the best thing for your dog.
 I have an aging toy breed with osteoarthritis, and trust me, his ortho bed provides the support he needs to ensure restful sleep.

 Raised Dog Beds

 Unlike standard dog beds, raised dog beds are designed in a way that resembles a cot-style bed for humans.
-These beds usually have a metal frame over which a piece of strong fabric is stretched to create a sleeping surface.
+These beds have a strong fabric stretched over a metal frame to create a sleeping surface.

 Dog Cave Beds

 Cave beds are just what the name suggests - beds that look like tiny caves.
 This type of bed is designed to respond to the burrowing instinct some dogs have.
 If your dog likes to dig around the bed, a cave bed might just be the perfect option.